Business Security of the Future: What the Experts are Saying

 “As we go forward, it’s imperative that we’re using every possible method to our advantage.
 This means being open to new solutions (provided that they’re fully tested and operative, of course).

 “National security will benefit from a sophisticated approach, no doubt.
-For businesses, there are plenty of new solutions that are being designed to prevent security breaches – from road blockers to telescopic bollards.
+For businesses, there are plenty of new solutions that are being designed to prevent security breaches – from road blockers to telescopic bollards and electric bollards.
 It’s important that businesses stay one step ahead.”